Home Page

 Tomb of Siphtah: With the Tomb of Queen Tiyi by Theodore M. David.
 The author, who financed archaelogical digs in the early 20th century, discusses two tombs uncovered in the Valley of the Kings.

 Royal Mummies: Immortality in Ancient Egypt by Francis Janot.
-Reveals the secrets of the embalming room, the meaning of the amulets found with mummies, and more, spotlighting such mummies as Tutankhamen, Seti I and Ramses the Great.
+Reveals the secrets of the embalming room, the meaning of the amulets found with mummies, and more.
 200 color photographs.

 The Complete Pyramids: Solving the Ancient Mysteries by Mark Lehner.
-In the first fully illustrated compendium of every major pyramid of ancient Egypt, Mark Lehner, a leading Egyptologist, surveys the history, building, and use of the pyramids.
+An illustrated compendium of every major pyramid of ancient Egypt.
 450 illustrations, 100 in color.

 The Pyramids: The Mystery, Culture, and Science of Egypt's Great Monuments by Miroslav Verner, translated by Steven Rendall.
-The author, an Egyptologist, recounts the history of ancient Egypt and describes the religious and political beliefs that gave rise to its great pyramids.
-He also traces the history of the pyramids' discovery and the endless myths and theories about who built them and why.
+The history of ancient Egypt, and the religious and political beliefs that gave rise to its great pyramids.

 Thutmose III: A New Biography edited by Eric H. Cline and David O'Connor.
-Includes an overview of the great pharaoh's life, and detailed examinations of his royal building program, royal tombs and iconography, royal portraiture and ideology, and more.
-The book concludes with a look at the end of his reign and the accession of Amenhotep II.
+Includes an overview of the great pharaoh's life.

 Thutmose III: The Military Biography of Egypt's Greatest Warrior King by Richard A. Gabriel.
 Thutmose created the first combat navy in the ancient world, reformed the army, and introduced strategic principles of national security that guided Egyptian policies for half a millennium.